ECB to slow pace of emergency pandemic stimulus | DW | 09.09.2021

 In Europe, summer months marked by rising vaccination rates and a return to public activities like dining out and shopping are now giving way to stagnating vaccination rates and a surge in COVID-19 infections which have governments worried about the colder months ahead.

 New outbreaks in Asian countries continue to disrupt supply chains, fueling renewed uncertainty around when manufacturers will get their hands on the supplies and raw materials they need to fulfill orders.
-This poses a threat to economic output in the months ahead.
+This poses a threat to economic output in the coming months.

 Past missteps during economic crises have made the ECB extra cautious about when to signal an end to stimulus, Carsten Brzeski, the chief economist at ING Germany and Austria, told DW.